Microchip-MPLAB-Harmony/classb_pic32mzw1_wfi32e01/docs/pic32mzw1/configuration.md

 ## WDT Test and Timeout

 The Watchdog timer is used as a recovery mechanism in case of software failures.
 The Class B library enables the WDT and checks whether a WDT reset is issued if the timer is not cleared.
-In `CLASSB_Startup_Tests`, before performing startup self-tests, the WDT timeout period is configured.
+Before performing startup self-tests, the WDT timeout period is configured.
 This timing can be adjusted based on the number of self-tests run during startup.
+In `CLASSB_Startup_Tests`, the WDT is enabled.
 If any of these self-tests takes more time than the WDT timeout period, it results in a WDT reset.
 Thus, properly configuring the WDT period is essential during startup.
 If all of the self-tests pass during startup, then the Class B library startup resets the device.